ADACS-Australia/NDRI-IMOS/README.rst

 * the metadata is stored as json string in the "comment" ID3 tag.
 * the library provides functions to extract the metadata

+Notes:

+* minimal dependencies (only numpy, scipy, soundfile, wave)
+* this python package as library is ready to be published on `PyPI <https://pypi.org/>`_

 Credits
 -------

-Based on matlab code modules of CHORUS software by Alexander N. Gavrilov.
+Based on matlab code modules of CHORUS software written by Alexander N. Gavrilov.

 `Gavrilov A.N. and Parsons M.J.G.
 (2014), “A MATLAB tool for the Characterisation Of Recorded Underwater Sound (CHORUS)”, Acoustics Australia v.42, No.3, pp. 190-196. <http://www.acoustics.asn.au/journal/Vol42No3-LOWRES.pdf>`_